beacon-biosignals/StableHashTraits.jl/README.md

     - Replace `UseQualifiedName()` with `FnHash(qualified_name, HashWrite())`
     - Replace `UseSize(method)` with `(FnHash(size), method)`
     - Replace `UseTable` with `FnHash(Tables.columns, StructHash(Tables.columnnames => Tables.getcolumn))`
-- **Deprecation**: The fallback methods above for hashing are defined within a specific context (`HashContext{1}`).
+- **Deprecation**: The fallback methods for hashing are defined within a specific context (`HashContext{1}`).
 Any contexts you make should define a `parent_context` method that returns e.g. `HashContext{1}` so that the fallback implementation for any methods of `hash_method` you don't implement work properly.
 (A default version of